In this post, I will explain California’s laws against driving under the influence while operating a boat.

 No chemical test is fool-proof and results are not uncommonly ruled inadmissible into evidence.
 There are dozens of ways to challenge a breath and blood test, including:

-- Device was not serviced or maintained according to manual or protocol
+- The device was not serviced or maintained according to manual or protocol

 - You regurgitated into the machine